-Deepest subdivision draught $d_s$ is the waterline which corresponds to the summer load line draught of the ship.
+Deepest subdivision draught d_s is the summer load line draught of the ship.

 A compartment is an inner space limited by the ship bottom, sides, bulkhead deck and two adjacent transverse watertight bulkheads or a peak bulkhead and an extremity.